Machine-learning approaches to dispersion measure estimation for fast radio bursts: FRBs and Machine Learning

 \section{FRBs and Machine Learning}

 As previously stated, ML techniques have increasingly been applied to FRBs, though most studies have focused on classification rather than quantitative parameter estimation.
-Existing applications fall into two main categories: distinguishing genuine FRB signals from radio-frequency interference (RFI) or known pulsars \citep{Wagstaff_2016, Akeret2017, Mosiane2017, Czech2018, agarwal2020}, and differentiating between repeating and non-repeating sources \citep{Yang2023, ZhuGe2023, Luo2023, Garcia2024, Sharma2024, Qiang2025, Saliwanchik2022}.
+Existing applications fall into two main categories: distinguishing genuine FRB signals from RFI or known pulsars \citep{Wagstaff_2016, Akeret2017, Mosiane2017, Czech2018, agarwal2020}, and differentiating between repeating and non-repeating sources \citep{Yang2023, ZhuGe2023, Luo2023, Garcia2024, Sharma2024, Qiang2025, Saliwanchik2022,Sun2025,Sun2026}.
+In addition, recent approaches based on object-detection frameworks, such as CentreNet \citep{ZHANG2025}, have been proposed to identify burst locations in time-DM space and estimate arrival time and DM, in combination with classification models, further expanding the range of ML techniques applied to FRB analysis.
 Various ML models have been explored in these contexts.
 For example, \citet{Wagstaff_2016} used a Random Forest classifier to enhance FRB detection within the VLBA’s V-FASTR project \citep{Wayth_2011}, while \citet{Akeret2017} applied CNNs to discriminate genuine FRBs from RFI and pulsars. \citet{Saliwanchik2022} further used neural networks to classify FRBs as repeating or non-repeating.

 A notable example is the work of \citet{agarwal2020}, who demonstrated the use of CNNs and transfer learning to improve FRB detection.
 They fine-tuned pre-trained image-classification networks such as VGG16 \citep{vgg}, ResNet50 \citep{resnet}, and Xception \citep{xcep} on a combined dataset of simulated FRBs, real RFI events from the Green Bank Observatory, and pulsar data.
 Their approach incorporated both frequency–time and DM–time representations to capture spectro-temporal and dispersion-related features, introducing a fusion technique that combined information from the two input domains to enhance classification accuracy.